WICG/turtledove/FLEDGE.md

 There is a complementary API `navigator.leaveAdInterestGroup(myGroup)` which looks only at `myGroup.name` and `myGroup.owner`.
 As a special case to support in-ad UIs, invoking `navigator.leaveAdInterestGroup({})` from inside an ad that is being targeted at a particular interest group will cause the browser to leave that group, irrespective of permission policies.

 The browser will remain in an interest group for only a limited amount of time.
 The duration is specified in the call to `joinAdInterestGroup()`, and will be capped at 30 days.
 This can be extended by calling `joinAdInterestGroup()` again later, with the same group name and owner.
-Successive calls to `joinAdInterestGroup()` will overwrite the previously-stored values for any interest group properties, like the group's user\_bidding\_signals or list of ads.
+Successive calls to `joinAdInterestGroup()` will overwrite the previously-stored values for any interest group properties, like the group's userBiddingSignal or list of ads.

 #### 1.2 Interest Group Attributes